smartanthill/smartanthill2_0/docs/design-documents/smartanthill-overall-architecture.rst

 .. image:: ../_static/diagrams/smartanthill-device-diagram.png
     :alt: SmartAnthill Device

-Each SmartAnthill Device (also known as 'Ant') is either *SmartAnthill Hobbyist Device*, or a *SmartAnthill Mass-Market Device*.
+Each *SmartAnthill Device* (also known as 'Ant') is either *SmartAnthill Hobbyist Device*, or a *SmartAnthill Mass-Market Device*.
 While these devices are similar, there are some differences as outlined below.
 In addition, in a completely different and independent dimension each SmartAnthill Device is either a "Simple Device", or an "IP-enabled Device".

 These properties are independent of each other, so it is possible to have all four different types of devices: SmartAnthill Hobbyist Simple Device, SmartAnthill Hobbyist IP-enabled Device, SmartAnthill Mass-Market Simple Device, and SmartAnthill Mass-Market IP-enabled Device.

+.. _saoverhobdev:

 III.2.1.
 SmartAnthill Hobbyist Device
 '''''''''''''''''''''''''''''''''''''

-A diagram of a typical SmartAnthill Hobbyist Device is provided on smartanthill-device-diagram.
+A diagram of a typical *SmartAnthill Hobbyist Device* is provided in section :ref:`saoverdevices`.
 SmartAnthill Hobbyist Device consists of an MCU, communication module, and one or more sensors and/or actuators (which are also known as 'ant body parts').
 MCU on SmartAnthill Hobbyist Device runs several layers of software:

-* SmartAnthill-generated software (it is system-specific, i.e. it is generated for each system)
+* **SmartAnthill-Generated Software** it is system-specific, i.e. it is generated for each system
-* device-specific plugins (for each type of sensor or actuator present)
+* **Device-Specific Plugins** for each type of sensor or actuator present
-* SmartAnthill protocol stack (protocol stack is generic, i.e. it is intended to be pretty much the same for all SmartAnthill Devices)
+* :ref:`saprotostack` protocol stack is generic, i.e. it is intended to be pretty much the same for all SmartAnthill Devices

-An important part of SmartAnthill Hobbyist Device (which is absent on SmartAnthill Mass-Market Devices) is programming interface; for example, it can be some kind of SPI, or UART.
+An important part of *SmartAnthill Hobbyist Device* (which is absent on SmartAnthill Mass-Market Devices) is programming interface; for example, it can be some kind of SPI, UART or USB.

+.. _saovermmdev:

 III.2.2.
 SmartAnthill Mass-Market Device
 ''''''''''''''''''''''''''''''''''''''''

-A diagram of a typical SmartAnthill Mass Market Device is also provided on smartanthill-device-diagram.
-In addition to the components available on SmartAnthill Hobbyist Device, SmartAnthill Mass-Market Device additionally includes:
+A diagram of a typical *SmartAnthill Mass Market Device* is also provided in the section :ref:`saoverdevices`.
+In addition to the components available on *SmartAnthill Hobbyist Device*, *SmartAnthill Mass-Market Device* additionally includes:

-* persistent storage (such as EEPROM) to store system-specific data.
+* **Persistent Storage** (such as EEPROM) to store system-specific data.
 System-specific data contains things such as bus-specific addresses and security keys; it is obtained during "pairing" process which is described below
-* "pairing" interface and "pairing" module responsible for handling "pairing" interface. "pairing" interface is used during "pairing" process as described below, and can be, for example, NFC or USB interface to handle USB stick.
+* **"Pairing" Interface** and **"Pairing" Module** responsible for handling "pairing" interface. "pairing" interface is used during "pairing" process as described below, and can be, for example, NFC or USB interface to handle USB stick.

-MCU on SmartAnthill Mass-Market Device runs several layers of software (note the differences from Hobbyist Device):
+MCU on *SmartAnthill Mass-Market Device* runs several layers of software (note the differences from :ref:`saoverhobdev`):

-* SmartAnthill Configurator, which is responsible for handling "pairing" process and populating system-specific data.
+* **SmartAnthill Configurator**, which is responsible for handling "pairing" process and populating system-specific data.
 SmartAnthill Configurator is generic.
-* device-specific plugins (for each type of sensor or actuator present)
+* **Device-Specific Plugins** for each type of sensor or actuator present
-* SmartAnthill protocol stack (as noted above, protocol stack is generic)
+* :ref:`saprotostack` as noted above, protocol stack is generic.

 .. _sasimpledev:

 III.2.3.
 SmartAnthill Simple Device
 '''''''''''''''''''''''''''''''''''

 Many of SmartAnthill Devices are expected to have very little resources, and might be unable to implement IP stack.
-Such devices implement a portion of SmartAnthill Protocol Stack (see document
-:ref:`saprotostack` for details), with SmartAnthill Router providing interface to the outside world and conversion between IP-based requests/replies and Simple Device requests/replies.
+Such devices implement a portion of :ref:`saprotostack`, with *SmartAnthill Router* providing interface to the outside world and conversion between IP-based requests/replies and *Simple Device* requests/replies.

 III.2.4.
 SmartAnthill IP-enabled Device
 '''''''''''''''''''''''''''''''''''''''